 Retaining key employees is critical to the long-term health and success of your business.
-Managers readily agree that keeping your best employees ensures customer satisfaction, increased product sales, satisfied coworkers, and effective succession planning and organizational knowledge and learning.
+Managers readily agree that keeping your best employees ensures customer satisfaction, increased product sales, satisfied, happy coworkers, and effective succession planning and historical and institutional organizational knowledge and learning.

 Employee retention matters.
 Failing to retain a key employee is costly to the bottom line and creates organizational issues such as insecure coworkers, excess job duties that coworkers must absorb, time invested in recruiting, hiring, and training a new employee.

-Various estimates suggest that losing a middle manager costs an organization up to 100 percent of his salary.
-The loss of a senior executive is even more costly.
-This is not only because of the lost revenues, but also due to the fact that hiring and training a replacement is also a costly pursuit.
+This is not only because of the lost revenues but also due to the fact that hiring and training a replacement is costly to your organization

 Exit interviews do provide one answer because departing employees can provide you with valuable information you can use to retain the remaining staff.
-Heed their results because you'll never have a more significant source of data about the health of your organization.
+Heed their results because you'll never have a more significant source of data about the health and well-being of your organization.
 Happy employees rarely look for a new job.

 4. Allow employees to use their talents and skills.
 A motivated employee wants to contribute to work areas outside of his or her specific job description.
 Begin by taking the time to learn your employees' skills, talents, and past and current experience.
 Then, tap into it.

 5. Provide a perception of fairness and equitable treatment.
 If a new sales rep is given the most potentially successful, commission-producing accounts, other staff members will inevitably feel cheated.
 If a new employee receives a promotion over the heads of long-term, existing employees, feelings of rancor will ensue.